yukomath/Tomato-Ripeness-Classification/README.md

 This notebook performs a qualitative inspection of the trained model by visualizing prediction results on test images.

-Using the **best-performing model obtained during training**, 10 images are randomly sampled from the test dataset and inference results are visualized to assess model behavior beyond numerical metrics.
+Using the **best-performing model obtained during training**, 10 images are randomly sampled from the test dataset.
+The inference results are visualized to assess model behavior beyond numerical metrics.

 ### Visualization Details
 For each selected test image, the following prediction results are overlaid: